This article explains the process for creating a new event.

 Holidays and Building Hours

-Holidays (called "special dates") and building hours are displayed on the right side of the available rooms grid, each in their own section.
+Holidays (called "special dates") and building hours are displayed on the right side of the grid of the available rooms, each in their own section.
 If you select a section by clicking its header, the system displays the appropriate information.
 Only holidays and building hours for the dates being requested for this event are displayed.

 If you are attempting to book an event outside of building hours or when the building is closed, you will get a warning to that effect.
 You can continue booking the event or stop and adjust the date(s) and/or time of the event.